vtjnash/libuv/docs/src/stream.rst

     no longer be called.

     This function is idempotent and may be safely called on a stopped stream.

     This function will always succeed; hence, checking its return value is unnecessary.
+A non-zero return indicates that finishing releasing resources may be pending on the next input event on that TTY on Windows, and does not indicate failure.

+    This function will always succeed; hence, checking its return value is unnecessary.
 A non-zero return indicates that finishing releasing resources